 These days it is understood that for most chronic pain, ongoing nociceptive triggers are rare.
 Instead, therapists have to treat a much more complex mix of central sensitisation, anxiety and fear of pain.
 This involves having a thorough knowledge of pain neuroscience as well as biopsychosocially-driven pain management strategies.
 This article will allow you to start by understanding your patient before educating them to understand their pain and then to deliver a graded cognition-targeted exercise therapy plan to free your patient from their fear and limitations of chronic pain.
 Login or register a free account below to access the contents, key points and discussion questions that accompany the article.

 Catch up on this quarter's essential physical and massage therapy research.
-Our Physical Therapy Journal Watch brings you all the most important journal discoveries with our own unique Co-Kinetic take-home messages.
+Our Physical and Massage Therapy Journal Watch brings you all the most important journal discoveries with our own unique Co-Kinetic take-home messages.
 This is one of our most popular sections aimed at saving you time and money not having to trawl the research journals!

 Register (or sign in) below to read three of the best research stories in this quarter's roundup without needing a subscription.